What the study found

-What the researchers tested: The researchers introduced a new way to compute affective surprise from participants’ continuous ratings of valence and arousal, which are measures of how positive or negative, and how activated, a feeling is.
-They reanalyzed one published dataset and ran an independent replication study in which participants encoded item sequences while listening to emotional music, then later listened again while giving continuous affect ratings.
+The researchers introduced a new way to compute affective surprise from participants' continuous ratings of valence and arousal, meaning emotional positivity/negativity and intensity.
+They reanalyzed a published dataset and also ran a replication study in which participants encoded item sequences while listening to emotional music, then later re-listened to the music and rated their feelings continuously.
+Memory was tested after 24 hours.

 Key points

-- Affective surprise was associated with better memory for when items appeared in a sequence.
+- Greater affective surprise was linked to better memory for when items occurred in a sequence.

-- Item recognition memory showed inconsistent effects across the two studies.
+- Effects on item recognition memory were inconsistent across the two studies.

-- The findings are based on a reanalysis and an independent replication study with emotional music.
+- The work included a reanalysis of a published dataset and an independent replication study.

 Disclosure